The Things Stack

 - A TTS deployment (Cloud or Enterprise) where you can create applications and devices.

-- Your STICKER powered and within coverage.
+- Your STICKER powered and within gateway coverage.

 1) Collect the required identifiers & keys